Corporate accountability

 Another man caught up in the scandal was Syammy Dusman.
 In 2021 the anti-corruption agency seized 3 billion rupiah, around $195,000, from Syammy, money it suspected was connected to the bribery of Edhy Prabowo.
 Syammy was not subsequently charged and today serves as the director of Prabowo’s security company, Gardatama Nusantara.
 Syammy and Gardatama did not respond to a request for comment.

 According to the Indonesian government’s register of beneficial ownership, Tanjung Redeb Hutani is now owned by Aris Marsudiyanto, another member of Prabowo’s campaign team, who also serves as director.
-Satellite imagery analysis and government records show that since 2023 it has been rapidly logging primary rainforest.
-It is now one of the leading deforesters in the country.
+Satellite imagery analysis and government records show that it has recently been logging rainforest in East Kalimantan.

 Timer Manurung, of Auriga, said that Prabowo should publicly declare any interests in Tanjung Redeb Hutani, as well as any other companies with which he is associated.
 He called for individuals involved in implementing public policy who have associations with Prabowo to declare their business interests, too.
 “It’s important for the public [to see] that decisions are made in the public interest,” he said, adding that any future misuses of power could have “enormous” negative consequences for the environment.